Naming a child

 Restrictions to changing a child’s name

-The following restrictions apply to changing a child’s name:
+Restrictions apply to changing a child’s name:

 • A person under the age of 18 cannot apply to register a change to their name unless they are married or have been married.